Adrienne Schweer is a BPC fellow and leads its Paid Family Leave Task Force.

 In 2015, Schweer started a non-profit organization, Family Leave Works, to find bipartisan solutions to paid family leave.
 She has worked across the aisle to shape policy and helped corporations elevate stories of how paid family leave is good for business.
 In 2018, she helped BPC stand up the first bipartisan Paid Family Leave Task Force.

-She and her husband have three young daughters and a son.
+She and her husband have five children.
 Schweer holds a Bachelor of Arts degree in history and communications from the University of Nebraska-Lincoln and is the recipient of multiple awards, including the Secretary of Defense Medal for Outstanding Public Service.